When barbecue season hits, it’s important to clean your barbecue grill, no matter how much rust it is covered in.

 Germanic grill grates are naturally non-stick and also have a coating that stops water from getting to the metal.
 This means no more rust!

-After every use, use a grill lid (also make sure you clean the grill lid) too or when it’s out of use for a long period of time.
+Use a grill lid after every use (and also make sure you clean the grill lid) or when it’s out of use for a long period of time.

 Author: Justin Carrtington